infinity-labs-io/TargetProductSearch/README.md

 ## Secrets

-In the root project directory

-ie: `src/Services/Infinitylabs.Target.ProductSearch.Api/`
+1. Navigate to `src/Services/Infinitylabs.Target.ProductSearch.Api/`

-Create a new file titled `secrets.json` and replace `xxx` with the RedSky API key:
+1. Create a new file titled `secrets.json` and replace `xxx` with the RedSky API key:
 ```
 {
   "auth": {